 - Enhancing Leeds’ environmental capacity: increasing the environment’s ability to support the city and adapting to future climate change.

-If you’re interested in finding out what we’re doing with partners and communities across the city to deliver various carbon reducing projects, click on the external link to our Low Carbon Leeds blog.
+If you’re interested in finding out what we’re doing with partners and communities across the city to deliver various carbon reducing projects, read our Low Carbon Leeds blog.

 For additional links on sustainable development and how to start making changes, we have provided some links: